 Hartzog was approved as Town Attorney during the March 19 Board of Commissioners meeting.

 “This is a wonderful opportunity to represent a great community.
 I look forward to working with everyone at the Town of Angier,” Hartzog said.

-Hartzog is a partner based in the Raleigh office of CSH Law and has served as the Town Attorney for Hope Mills, N.C. since 2016.
+Hartzog is a partner based in the Raleigh office of Cranfill Sumner and has served as the Town Attorney for Hope Mills, N.C. since 2016.
 He is a graduate of the University of North Carolina School of Law and Hampden-Sydney College.
 He has been practicing defense litigation since 2006 and focuses his practice on employment law and municipal liability.